 Political Science 497R - Mentored Research

-Poli 497R: Mentored Research is used to award credit for mentored research outside of an existing course.
-A student may register for Poli 497R under the following conditions:
+A student may register for POLI 497R under the following conditions:

-- The student is responsible to contact a faculty member who is willing to approve, supervise, and grade his or her work during the course of study.
+- The student contacts a faculty member who is willing to approve, supervise, and grade his or her work during the course of study.

-- Although the quantity and substance of this material may vary, research should be on an advanced undergraduate level and should occupy the student's time for at least 45 hours for each credit hour for which the student is registered.
+- Although the quantity and substance of this material may vary, research is on an advanced undergraduate level and occupies the student's time for at least 45 hours for each credit hour for which the student is registered.

-- NOTE: Students that will be out of the country during the semester/term the course is completed will be directed to register through the Kennedy Center.
+- NOTE: Students who will be out of the country during the semester/term the course is completed will be directed to register through the Kennedy Center.

-- Complete the POLI 497R: Mentored Research Contract.
+- Complete and sign the POLI 497R: Mentored Research Contract.

 - Obtain the signature of the Political Science Department Associate Chair for Curriculum.

-- Deliver the contract and proposal to the Political Science Department Secretary in 747 SWKT.
+- Deliver the contract and proposal to the Political Science Department Secretary.